Glen Buxton

-Glen Edward Buxton (November 10, 1947 – October 19, 1997) was an American guitarist who played lead for the rock band Alice Cooper.
+Glen Edward Buxton (November 10, 1947 – October 19, 1997) was an American guitarist who played lead guitar for the rock band Alice Cooper.
 In 2003, Rolling Stone magazine ranked him number 90 on its list of the "100 Greatest Guitarists of All Time".
-In 2011, Buxton was posthumously inducted into the Rock and Roll Hall of Fame as a member of the original Alice Cooper group.
+In 2011, Buxton was posthumously inducted into the Rock and Roll Hall of Fame as a member of the original Alice Cooper band.